-- · Sustainable delivery
+· Sustainable delivery

-- Quality
+Quality

-- · Timely and accurate reporting
+- Long-term alignment

-- · Long-term alignment
+- · Jobs and skills

-- Jobs and skills
+- Timely and accurate reporting

 - Meaningful community engagement

 When do we engage with Government and regulators?

 In addition to the formal planning processes, as the leading Master Developer, we actively engage with national and local Government and wider Government agencies to identify ways in which the planning and delivery of large scale development can be improved.